Chase Points Transfer Calculator

-Ultimate Rewards Points Transfer Partner Calculator for calculating the conversion of Chase Points to airline and hotel partners.
-Compare transfer partners.
+Ultimate Rewards Points Transfer Partner Calculator for calculating the conversion of Chase Points to airline miles and hotel points.
+Compare transfer partners side by side AMEX, Citi, Marriott, and more.

 Ultimate Rewards Points is one of the four major bank programs that allow you to transfer points to other loyalty programs.
 Chase features a little over 10 transfer partners which consists of hotel loyalty and frequent flyer programs.
 Transferring your Ultimate Rewards Points allows you to earn airline miles (not so much hotel points) at a faster rate than you would with most co-branded airline credit cards.
 This also gives you a chance at earning a higher return than the 3.25% to 4.5% you can easily receive booking travel through Chase's portal.
 Read on to get the details on Chase's transfer partners and see how they compare to other major programs.